Physical Science Solution Very Short Answer Type:

 Answer: In the process of crystallisation, the saturated solution left after the separation of crystals is called Mother liquor.

-Question 19.Solubility of A at °C is x”.
+Question 19.
+The solubility of A at °C is x”.
 What does it mean?

 Answer: It means x gram of A can produce a saturated solution when dissolved in 100 grams of solvent at t°C.

 Question 20.
-Give an example of a compound whose solubility in water decreases with increase in temperature.
+Give an example of a compound whose solubility in water decreases with an increase in temperature.

 Answer: The solubility of slaked lime decreases with an increase in temperature.